Michael McNulty: Tenure

 McNulty presided over a vote to recommit an agricultural appropriations bill on the night of August 2, 2007 that would have prevented illegal immigrants from receiving food stamps.
-McNulty claimed the vote tied 214-214 with members changing their votes after time had expired, McNulty gaveled down a vote and tallied it 212-216 against the motion, while Republicans argued the House screen tally vote was 215-213 in favor to recommit.
+McNulty claimed the vote tied 214-214 with members changing their votes after time had expired, although he gaveled down a vote and tallied it 212-216 against the motion, while Republicans argued the House screen tally vote was 215-213 in favor to recommit.
 Republicans chanted "Shame" and later walked out of the House in protest.
-McNulty and Steny Hoyer apologized on the floor the next morning for prematurely gaveling down the vote.
+McNulty and House Majority Leader Steny Hoyer apologized on the floor the next morning for prematurely gaveling down the vote.
 In May 2008, a bipartisan investigation panel including Bill Delahunt and Mike Pence began working to determine whether the vote had been tallied correctly and what action should be taken, if any.
 A year later, the panel found that the Democrats did indeed improperly tally the vote.